erikhyrkas/happyml/README.md

 There's a difference between data science and machine learning.
 Data Science is a very technical discipline that requires a deep understanding of math.
 Machine learning is the fruits of their labor and a powerful tool that everybody can use.
 I want to make machine learning more accessible.

 There is a lot of gate keeping in machine learning.
+I'm not blaming data scientists for this.
+It's a combination of the expense of hardware and people to do data science, the amount of knowledge required to use existing technologies, and risk of failure that leads companies minimizing the amount of machine learning they use and maximizing their chances of success with the people they choose to use machine learning.
+What's more, there's a huge risk for companies that make important decisions on the results of machine learning and they want to minimize the risk of the outputs being wrong.

 Data scientists study for years, working hard to obtain the knowledge necessary to create new algorithms -- machine learning models.
 It requires huge amounts of effort to gain that understanding, and even more effort to apply it in real life situations.